norabellm/norabellm.github.io/content/posts/beginning-cmake.md

 target_link_libraries(First-Exe PUBLIC machineid)
 ```

-`add_subdirectory` argument is path of the library source code and `include_directories` is the
+`add_subdirectory` argument is path of the library source code.
-folder where the library put it include header files.

 The last folder name at `add_subdirectory` will be name of project that will used for linking program.
 So, I add `machineid` to `target_link_libraries` for linking aginst `First-Exe` object code.